niklaspfeffer/niklaspfeffer/README.md

 - Hi, I’m @niklaspfeffer
-- Geodesy and Geoinformatics student at KIT
+- Former Geodesy and Geoinformatics student at KIT
-- I’m interested in GIS, Remote Sensing, and just programming
+- Noew working as a software developer in the Netherlands
-- I’m currently learning Python, Javascript and web-GIS
+- I’m interested in Python, cloud (google cloud), GIS, Remote Sensing

 <!---